Rimesy/Identifying-Urban-Functional-Regions/README.md

 Successfully achieving the goals of the project will require skills in data mining and analysis.
 Real-world data from UK cities including Cardiff City will be used in the project.

 ### Summarised Initial Plan:
 1. Look for different datasets that I can use.
 I can get POI data from the ordnance survey via [digimap](https://digimap.edina.ac.uk/) or from [openstreetmap](https://www.openstreetmap.org/#map=12/51.4877/-3.1804).
 Maybe can also integrate other datasets such as city boundaries or census data.
 2. Do a review of related works on the topic.
 This can be used to identify the data analysis methods that I plan to use.
 3. Implement methods; I should be able to use existing software libraries.
 4. Perform the analysis using above methods.
 I can compare different cities, different POI types, create nice visualisations etc.
 5. Write the report.

-** See Initial_Plan.pdf for a more in-depth plan for the project
+** See Initial_Plan.pdf (coming soon) for a more in-depth plan for the project.